A tire is a relatively simple rubber component – in theory, at least.

 Can You Repair A Damaged Tire Sidewall?

-You can’t repair a damaged tire sidewall.
-If the structural integrity has been compromised, there’s no way to fix it.
+It is not feasible to fix a damaged tire sidewall.
+If the structure has been compromised, there is no way to repair it.

 The force and pressure endured by the tire sidewall are immense.
 You might not think about it often, but those four pieces of rubber handle the weight of your car, the force of driving, torque differences across differentials, and the lateral forces involved with turning.